USDA-VS/vSNP/README.md

 ## vSNP -- validate SNPs

-### Whole genome sequencing for disease tracing and outbreak investigations is routinely required for high consequence diseases.  vSNP is an accreditation-friendly and robust tool, designed for easy error correction and validation of SNP calls. vSNP rapidly generates annotated SNP tables and corresponding  phylogenetic trees that can be easily sized and scaled for reporting purposes.
-It is able to process large scale datasets, and it can easily accommodate multiple references efficiently.
+### Whole genome sequencing for disease tracing and outbreak investigations is routinely required for high consequence diseases.  vSNP is an accreditation-friendly and robust tool, designed for easy error correction and SNP validation. vSNP rapidly generates annotated SNP tables and corresponding  phylogenetic trees that can be easily scaled for reporting purposes.
+It is able to process large scale datasets, and efficiently accommodates multiple references.

 ### Features:
-* Allows for the creation of customized groups by specified SNP position(s).
+* Allows for the creation of customized groups utilizing user specified SNPs.
 * Functionality to filter desired SNP positions by group or for all groups.
 * Two types of output:
   1. A spreadsheet, or SNP table containing SNP calls sorted in evolutionary order with annotation and genome position information.